frankshearar/Home/Package-Type.md

 The format of a package type string is exactly like a package ID.
 That is, a package type is a case-insensitive string matching the regular expression `^\w+([_.-]\w+)*$` having at least one character and at most 100 characters.

 Any string following these rules can be specified as the `packageType` in a project.json.
 The pack command will simply copy this string to the output .nuspec `<packageType>` node.
-If no value is specified, the pack command will default to a package value `<packageType type="dependency" />`.
+If no value is specified, the pack command will default to a package type of `<packageType type="dependency" />`.

+## Installation

+The behavior of NuGet's install command will be modified so that when a `dotnet-cli-tool` package is being installed to a .NET CLI project.json file, the package will be added to the `"tools"` node instead of the `"dependencies"` node.
+Installation of `dotnet-cli-tool` packages to non-.NET CLI project.json or to packages.config behaves exactly as a dependency.

+If a package has no explicit package type, the package is assumed to be a dependency.
+If a package has an unrecognized (not `dotnet-cli-tool` or `dependency`) type or more than one type, the installation fails.

+## Restoration

+A package's `<packageType>` does not effect NuGet's restore operation.
+For example, if a project has a transitive dependency that is a `dotnet-cli-tool`.

 ## Existing packages